 This modern cliché is one that I used as the title of an article about the common pitfalls of IT project management.
 The lesson is that project management really isn't rocket science.
 Projects are delivered using a clearly defined framework.
 The phases of a project are well documented, and once understood; provide a recognised route to project success.
 Take one of the many public training courses to find out how to deliver your projects successfully.

 This favourite business cliché is trotted out countless times a day in offices throughout the land; however, it is the number one activity of a project manager.
 The lesson behind this cliché is that failing to manage expectations can lead to wrong assumptions and false hope.
 Having a good grasp of customer needs will help ensure you are working to keep your project on track, and not chasing pots of gold at the end of a rainbow.
 Have you managed your customers' expectations, or are they running wild?

-4. Too Many Chiefs and Not Enough Indians
+4. Too Many Coaches and Not Enough Players

 Although not heard much these days, this cliché was a firm favourite of my boss as a young trainee operations manager.
 It means there are too many managers and not enough people to do the work.
 You need to ask whether you have enough individuals with the appropriate skills to deliver your project successfully.
 Not having the right number of people, or indeed having the right number with the wrong skill mix can be a cause of project failure.